-The Company's fixed rate borrowings are carried at amortized cost.
+The Company's has no borrowings as at 31 March, 2021.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, 'Financial Instruments - Disclosures', since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.